nnnvuuu/reduceCo2_Ballot/README.md

 # reduceCo2_Ballot

-soilidty, the blockchain programming language is develope smart contract as the backend logic. implement user interface using bootstrap last,a "glue code" of javascrpit to combine the smart contract with user interface
+solidity, the blockchain programming language is develope smart contract as the backend logic. implement user interface using bootstrap last,a "glue code" of javascrpit to combine the smart contract with user interface